Castlevania Judgment: Plot

 Galamoth plots to send his servant, the Time Reaper, from ten millennia in the future into the past to destroy his rival Dracula and change history.
 A man named Aeon discovers this and pulls together champions from different eras of history into a time rift, in order to find a chosen one capable of destroying the Time Reaper.
 Each character has their own unique storyline, cutscenes and ending sequence when playing through the game's story mode.

-CharactersJudgment features 13 playable characters, made up of heroes and bosses from throughout the Castlevania franchise's history, along with the new original character Aeon for a total of 14.